You are here Home › Programs › Education › Learning Behavior Specialist I Endorseme...

 The LBS1 Endorsement program is designed specifically for candidates who are full-time teachers and strive to expand their knowledge, skills, and dispositions for working with students with exceptionalities.

-Cohort model; accelerated classes meet online or onsite
+Cohort model; accelerated classes meet online

 Offered online and onsite